NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/structRivet_1_1LogicError.md

 ---

-title: "Rivet::LogicError"
+title: 'struct Rivet::LogicError'
-summary: "Error specialisation for places where alg logic has failed. "
+description: "Error specialisation for places where alg logic has failed. "

 ---